nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * **Step 1:** The user enters the `find` command with name keyword `John` and tag keyword `unpaid`.
 * **Step 2:** The `FindCommandParser` parses this command and creates a `PersonMatchesKeywordsPredicate` that stores the respective keywords for name and tag.
 * **Step 3:** This predicate is passed into the method `Model#updateFilteredPersonList`.
-* **Step 4:** When the `PersonMatchesKeywordsPredicate#test()` method is called, a predicate is created for each searched field, name and tag, which tests if the given person's fields contain all the specified keywords.
+* **Step 4:** When the `PersonMatchesKeywordsPredicate#test(person)` method is called, a predicate is created for each searched field, name and tag, which tests if the given person's fields contain all the specified keywords.
 * **Step 5:** All searched field predicates are composed into a single predicate, depending on the find condition.
 This composed predicate is then applied on the person to determine whether there is a match.

 ![Find Command](images/FindSequenceDiagram.png)